In order to be able to undertake a thorough survey, it is necessary to prepare the boat.

-Machinery, masts, spars, rig and sails, ancillary equipment, gas, electrical, electronic, pumping and plumbing equipment, sewage treatment plant, refrigeration equipment, air conditioning, navigational aids, other sundry services and tankage are inspected only for visual appearance and installation standards, without dismantling or specific test.
+Machinery, masts, spars, rig and sails, ancillary equipment, gas, electrical, electronic, pumping and plumbing equipment, sewage treatment plant, refrigeration equipment, air conditioning, navigational aids, other sundry services and tankage are inspected only for visual appearance, without dismantling or specific test and the client agrees that it is their responsibility for checking the critical systems operate correctly to their expectation.
 Where a mast is stepped only those parts of the mast and rig up to head height are inspected in detail.

 Hull condition is assessed by general non-destructive examination and by assessment of the condition of sample areas where coatings are removed.
 Where hulls carry heavy layers of paint, pitch or epoxy finishes the condition of all areas of the substrate cannot be guaranteed and condition can only be estimated on the basis of the evidence gleaned from sample areas scraped clean.
 The survey does not provide an opinion on the condition of areas not presented visible, for example behind linings, beneath fixed flooring etc. unless these are accessible through visible portable traps, and should not be taken to preclude completely the existence of isolated damage or deterioration concealed by paints, fillers or other means.
 The discovery of leaks depends on the conditions at the time of survey.
 Cosmetic issues are generally not commented on.